 - 1. The Course Representative will be selected by the students in a course.
-Their main responsibility is to represent the interests/concerns of their fellow classmates to the course Lecturer or Tutor. - Course Representatives will also be responsible for informing the students of the dates for online course and Lecturer evaluation. - 3.
+Their main responsibility is to represent the interests/concerns of their fellow classmates to the course Lecturer or Tutor. - 2.
+Course Representatives will also be responsible for informing the students of the dates for online course and Lecturer evaluation. - 3.
 Course Representatives are responsible for maintaining an awareness of his/her classmates' concerns and/or feelings towards the course and will also bring these issues to the IGDS for discussion and action. - 4.
 Course Representatives should have a monthly meeting with the course Lecturer/Instructor to discuss general and specific course-related matters of concern to either party.
 They should also provide updates to students in the course, on responses to the issues raised. - 5.
-Course Representatives from the gender courses offered each semester will form part of an IGDS Mona Unit Staff/Student Liaison Committee, which should meet at least once or twice per semester. - 6.
-Members of the IGDS Mona Unit Staff/Student Liaison Committee will be nominated by their peers to serve as their Representative on the Gender Board of Studies Mona which meets twice per semester.
+The IGDS MU Guild Representative will represent IGDS students on the Gender Board of Studies Mona which meets twice per semester.